Raccok/Dota2AndroidApp/README.md

 ### Recommended setup

 Clone this repository with the Git tool of your choice.
-On (most) Unix systems, `git` is preinstalled.
-To get a simple terminal with common Unix commands and the `git` command for Windows, use [this](https://git-for-windows.github.io/).
+On (most) \*nix systems, `git` is preinstalled.
+To get a simple terminal with basic Unix commands and the `git` command for Windows, use [this](https://git-for-windows.github.io/).

 Download Android Studio from [here](https://developer.android.com/studio/index.html).
 Click on `Download Options` or scroll all the way down to download it for Mac or Linux.